carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 teaching: 0
 exercises: 0
 questions:
-- "How do I publish my pages or a website via GitHub?"
+- "How do I publish my page or a website via GitHub?"
 objectives:
 - "Publish Markdown files as HTML on the web with GitHub Pages"
 - "Configure website parameters and use them from within pages"